-Driver's licences shall remain in force for 1 year and then can be renewed.
+Driver's licences shall remain in force for three years, unless the Council decides it appropriate in the circumstances of the case that the licence should be for a lesser period and then can be renewed.

-Reminders will be sent out to drivers but this is a courtesy service only and drivers are reminded that the ultimate responsibility for ensuring that their licence is renewed on time remains with them.
+The Council will seek to send out reminders to drivers but this is a courtesy service only and drivers are reminded that the ultimate responsibility for ensuring that their licence is renewed on time remains with them.